-Ultimately our livelihood, quality of life and future depend on how intelligently all of us manage our natural resources.
+Ultimately our livelihood, quality of life and future depend on how intelligently all of us manage natural resources.
 With this in mind, the department enhances natural and recreational resources through land management planning, funding, education and regulation.
 Nearly everyone in Virginia is touched by a DCR activity.

 DCR's mission - To provide opportunities that encourage and enable people to enjoy, protect and restore Virginia’s natural and cultural treasures.